PiCarV/Car-Software/README.md

 Look for the stack called `car-software` you can click on the stack and you should see 2 containers inside.
 You can monitor the Ansible container, when it is done both containers should stop.

+Expect this too take a long time, we're emulating a virtual raspberry pi!
+You could technically set this up to configure a real raspberry pi too.

 5. A file called PiCarV.img should appear in the dist folder.
 This is your final bootable image.